Track Redirection & Synchronization

 For a discussion about this add-on, you could visit its related MediaMonkey forum thread.

 This add-on is donationware.
-It is developed by me in my own free time.
-I am not employed by Ventis Media, the company behind MediaMonkey, nor I've been paid by them for this add-on.
-So, if you found any of my add-ons useful and want to help their further development, it would be nice if you send me some small donation using PayPal.
+I am its sole developer and work on it in my own free time.
+I am not employed by Ventis Media, the company behind MediaMonkey, nor have I been paid by them for my efforts.
+If you find my add-on useful and want to help its further development, it would be nice if you could send a small donation using PayPal.
 You could donate as much as you think that is appropriate, any amount would be really appreciated.

 - you could stay with MM4;